devops-techpark/DevOpsTechpark/README.md

 # Welcome to TechPark repository!

-To learn more about IT world and DevOps, Subscribe my channel [**TechPark**](https://www.youtube.com/channel/UClM-3NJDYp8GKMlQ0tgIjUg)
+To learn more about IT world and DevOps, Subscribe my channel [**DevOps TechPark**](https://www.youtube.com/channel/UClM-3NJDYp8GKMlQ0tgIjUg)